Mellow-3D/FLY-Screen-Marlin/README.md

 # FLY-Screen

+The Fly-Screen for Marlin can be purchased here https://s.click.aliexpress.com/e/_DmpNwFr

+This link is affiliated URL.
+If you purchase via link above it will give tiny cent of commission to the community organizers.
+(We are not Mellow employees, just 3D printer enthusiasts) This will not hurt your wallet and at the same time help us to maintain the GitHub better.

 ## Marlin

 firmware, you only need to set the baud rate to 115200 to communicate with the screen